f

 Nozbe

-When you are faced with dozens of things to do in a day, optimizing and streamlining become essential.
-Following routines and creating processes that can be easily implemented and reused is key.
+One of the basic productivity rules is to do less but do it better or, in other words, don’t work more, work smarter.
+Reinventing the wheel is counterproductive.
 That’s why Nozbe comes with a super-handy feature: project templates… that can be published and shared with others whenever you want.
-Nozbe.how templates let you show your friends and followers the way you plan, get organized and get things done.
+Nozbe.how templates let you create recurrent, editable projects that are pre-populated with tasks.
+You can use them to show your friends and followers the way you plan, get organized and get things done.

-See what project templates Nozbe community members have created lately.
+Here are a few project templates that Nozbe community members have created lately.

 Nozbe